Robert Consani: Career

-With Team Speedcar moving to the GT4 European Series for 2021 so did Consani and Lariche, who both made their debuts as the team switched to an Audi R8 LMS GT4 Evo.
+With Team Speedcar moving to the GT4 European Series for 2021 so did Consani and Lariche, who both made their debuts as the team acquired an Audi R8 LMS GT4 Evo.
 After finishing 12th in their maiden season, the pair returned for the 2022 season, but made their effective return at Le Castellet after being forced to withdraw from the round at Imola due to a crash in practice.
 In their sophomore season in the series the pair scored their maiden class podium at Misano, before following it up with their season-best result of second at the Hockenheimring en route to seventh in points.

 Both Consani and Lariche were retained by Team Speedcar for 2023.
 The pair scored their maiden GT4 European Series win in the season-opening round at Monza, which was followed up by them finishing on the podium in all but four races as they finished runner-up in the Silver cup, missing the title by 25 points.

-Returning to Team Speedcar the eighth consecutive season, Consani once again finished runner-up in points, missing out on the title by 6 after winning the last four races at both Monza and Jeddah.
+Returning to Team Speedcar the eighth consecutive season, Consani once again finished runner-up in points, missing out on the title by 6 after winning the last four races at Monza and Jeddah.
 Consani returned to Team Speedcar for 2025, scoring two wins in first two rounds at Le Castellet and Zandvoort as he took an early championship lead.
-Following a double podium at Spa, Consani won both races at Misano.
+Following a double podium at Spa, Consani won both races at Misano and despite not scoring a podium in the final two rounds, Consani and Lariche clinched the Silver Cup title with one round to spare.

+The following year, Consani and Lariche returned to the GT4 European Series to defend their title.

 Personal life

 Consani is the son of amateur rally driver Georges Consani and is also the brother of rally driver Stéphane Consani.
 Consani is also married to Alexandra Consani, who was the executive director of Koiranen GP, which promoted the first two seasons of the F4 Spanish Championship.
-Together they have one child, Mercedes junior and French F4 driver Andy Consani.
+Together they have one child, Mercedes junior and fellow racing driver Andy Consani.